qdrant/landing_page/qdrant-landing/content/documentation/cloud/cluster-scaling.md

 ---
-title: Cluster scaling
+title: Scale Clusters
 weight: 50
 ---

-# Cluster scaling
+# Scaling Qdrant Cloud Clusters

 The amount of data is always growing and at some point you might need to upgrade or downgrade the capacity of your cluster.